MitchTODO/Crypta/README.md

 # Crypta

-Crypta demonstrates how an native iOS app can create and manage components of a DAO (Decentralized Autonomous Organization).
-With the main propuse to be used as a reference, components are design to be plug and play with other contracts.
+Crypta is a reference app allowing easy integration between smart contracts and iOS apps.
+For demonstration the app manages a DAO smart contract hosted on the Alfajores Testnet.